-- A. Overall unit requirement.
+A. Overall unit requirement.
 The minimum number of units necessary for a bachelor's degree (excluding courses numbered 99 and below; also courses numbered 397) is 120.
 Some majors and degrees have requirements that extend beyond the minimum number of units as listed below:

-- 1. Bachelor of Arts degree in Applied Arts
+1. Bachelor of Arts degree in Applied Arts

-- Bachelor of Arts degree in Liberal Arts and 2.
-Sciences120 3.
-Bachelor of Science degree in Applied Arts
+and Sciences

-- and Sciences 120
+2. Bachelor of Arts degree in Liberal Arts and

-- Bachelor of Science degree in 4.
+Sciences 120

 determined by the student's choice of major.
 Each student should therefore consult the statement of his or her major to establish the applicable degree.
 The full statement of each major can be found by consulting the Index.
+B. Upper division unit requirement.
+The total number of upper division units necessary for a bachelor's degree is as follows: